 2. Discuss end-of-life palliative care options and medical procedures

-There are many different medical procedures and types of equipment that might be used at the end of life, such as a ventilator, kidney dialysis, feeding tube, or CPR.
+There are many different medical procedures and types of equipment that might be used at the end of life such as a ventilator, kidney dialysis, a feeding tube, or CPR.
 Some people may want these procedures to help extend their life while others may not.

-As an informed caregiver you can remind the person that their advance health care provider will always give medicine and treatment to help relieve unpleasant symptoms such as dizziness or nausea.
-Tip: Consult the Glossary of advance care plan definitions and terms by visiting www.advancecareplanning.ca, to help you decide what’s best.
+As an informed caregiver you can remind the person that their health care provider will always give medicine and treatment to help relieve unpleasant symptoms such as pain or nausea.
+Tip: Consult the Glossary of advance care plan definitions and terms by visiting www.advancecareplanning.ca to help you decide what’s best.

 3. Help appoint a Substitute Decision Maker

-A Substitute Decision Maker is someone who will make medical decisions if the person receiving care is unable to do it on their own.
+A Substitute Decision Maker is someone who will make medical decisions if the person receiving care is unable to make them on their own.

-This is something that needs to be part of your advance care plan and needs to be carefully thought through before appointing someone.
-The person chosen should be the one who is most capable of honouring and making medical decisions on behalf of the person in care.
-The substitute decision maker may be a spouse, a trusted family member, or a good friend.
+This is something that needs to be part of the advance care plan and needs to be carefully thought through before appointing someone.
+The person chosen should be the one who is the most capable of honouring and making medical decisions on behalf of the person receiving care.
+The Substitute Decision Maker may be a spouse, a trusted family member, or a good friend.

 Since the legal requirements regarding the appointment of a Substitute Decision Maker vary across Canada you should consult the list of provincial/territorial resources links for more information.